Home Page Image

 PEER REVIEWED PUBLICATIONS

-“Conservatives, the Great Society, and Federal Education Policy, 1963-1980,” in Brian Glenn and Steven Teles, ed.
+“Education Policy from the Great Society to 1980: The Expansion and Institutionalization of the Federal Role in Schools,” in Brian Glenn and Steven Teles, ed.
 Conservatism and American Political Development.
-(Forthcoming 2008, Oxford University Press)
+(Oxford University Press, 2009)

-“Equity Meets Accountability: The Implementation of No Child Left Behind in New Jersey ,” in Frederick Hess and
+“Equity Meets Accountability: The Implementation of No Child Left Behind in New Jersey ,” in Frederick Hess and Chester Finn, ed.
+No Remedy Left Behind: Lessons from a Half-Decade of NCLB.
+(AEI Press, 2007).

 “The Policy Landscape of Educational Entrepreneurship,” in Frederick Hess, ed.
 Educational

 Entrepreneurship: Realities, Challenges, and Possibilities.
-Harvard Education Press, 2006.
+(Harvard Education Press, 2006).

 “Swing Issues and Policy Regimes: Federal Education Policy and the Politics of Policy Change.”
 Journal of Policy History.
 Spring 2006.